I-am-PUID-0/DUMB_docs/docs/services/index.md

 # Services Overview

-DMB is composed of multiple services that work together to provide a complete automated media management system.
-Each service can be configured, updated, and monitored independently, and serves a specific function within the DMB ecosystem.
+DUMB is composed of multiple services that work together to provide a complete automated media management system.
+Each service can be configured, updated, and monitored independently, and serves a specific function within the DUMB ecosystem.

 Below is a summary of the available services: